PEXANE2/azure-docs.tr-tr/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Azure CLı 'yı yerel olarak kullanmak istiyorsanız, [az Login][az-login]Ile Azure CLI sürüm **2.0.46** veya sonraki bir sürümünün yüklü ve oturum açmış olması gerekir.
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 Sürümü bulmak için `az --version` komutunu çalıştırın.
-CLı 'yi yüklemeniz veya yükseltmeniz gerekiyorsa bkz.
-[Azure CLI 'Yı yüklemek][azure-cli].
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]